Brian-MacCurtin/SQL-Layoffs-Project/README.md

 # Project Overview
-This project took a look at layoff numbers from companies world-wide during the COVID pandemic.
-The dataset provided many descriptive columns regarding each company, as well as some numerical variables regarding the layoffs they had.
+This project looked at layoff numbers from companies world-wide during the COVID pandemic.
+The dataset provided many descriptive columns that described each company, as well as some numerical variables regarding the layoffs they had.

-I mainly wanted to explore different trends related to the total number of people laid off at a time for different companies and what percentage of the company was laid off.
+I mainly wanted to explore different trends related to the total number of people laid off at a time for different companies.

 # Project Motivation
 The original dataset had many issues with it, so this project was designed to learn how to utilize SQL to clean the dataset.
 The SQL queries for this can be found here: [SQL Layoffs Data Cleaning](/Layoffs%20Data%20Cleaning%20Project/).
 The second goal of this project was to learn how to perform EDA on the cleaned dataset.
 The SQL queries for this portion of the project can be found here: [SQL Layoffs EDA](/Layoffs%20EDA%20Project/).
 This project also gave me hands-on experience working with MySQL and MySQLWorkbench.

 ## Tools I Used
 - SQL → Language used to query the database
-- MySQL → Database used to store data
+- MySQL → Database used to store the data
 - MySQLWorkbench → Platform used to write SQL queries
 - Git/Github → Tracks code updates and used for presentation
 - Markdown → Used to write this report